Pediatric Rheumatology Fellowship

 Our fellows develop competence in the diagnosis and management of rheumatic and other connective tissue diseases in children and gain a background in laboratory techniques of basic immunology and molecular biology as well as experience and education in application of the scientific method to clinical and laboratory research.

 Between the two hospitals, Division faculty see more than 4,500 outpatient visits a year in eight clinics per week.
 We see more than 400 inpatient admissions per year and inpatient rounds are conducted daily.
 We see more than 900 new patients a year.
-Trainees see and manage multiple patients of each major connective tissue disease and are exposed to rarer disorders.
+Trainees see and manage multiple patients of each major connective tissue disease and are exposed to more rare disorders.

 As required by the American Board of Pediatrics (ABP), all trainees spend a portion of their time involved in research.
 The Division collaborates with Baylor Institute of Research to provide the facilities and latest equipment to conduct basic immunology research.
 Lab activities include journal club, work in progress, and seminars with invited speakers.
 Research projects are tailored to the interests and capabilities of the individual trainees.
 Ongoing clinical trials and the opportunity to do clinical research are also available.